Running Flows

 • load_spec() - Load a Flow configuration from a Python file into a FlowSpec object

-• config() - Get the resolved configuration as YAML (equivalent to flow config)
+• config() - Get the expanded configuration as YAML (applies defaults, includes, overrides - equivalent to flow config)

 Results and Logs